wasp-lang/wasp/web/docs/cli.md

    Our telemetry is anonymized and very limited in its scope: check https://wasp-lang.dev/docs/telemetry for more details.

    ```
+ - `wasp deps` prints the dependencies that Wasp uses in your project.
+ - `wasp info` prints basic information about current Wasp project.

 #### Database
 Wasp has a set of commands for working with the database.
 They all start with `db` and mostly call prisma commands in the background.